Paul John (whisky): History

 John Distilleries is based in Bangalore, India, and its single malt distillery is located in Goa.
-The distillery is equipped with two sets of Indian-made copper pot stills (one for wash and one for spirit), with a daily production capacity of 6,000 liters.
-There is also a visitor centre located on the premises, the distillery being the first in India to allow tours of the facility.
+The distillery is equipped with two sets of copper pot stills (one for wash and one for spirit), with a daily production capacity of 6,000 liters.
+There is also a visitor center located on the premises.
+The distillery is the first in India to allow tours of the facility.
 Maturation takes place in a climate-controlled underground cellar that has around 10,000 barrels, as well as in on-ground warehouses.
 The company had been making blended whisky since 1996, and single malt whisky since 2008 in an attempt to enter the premium end of the market.
 Master Distiller Michael D'Souza chose to use Indian ingredients in the making of the single malts, to give the whisky characteristics of its country of origin.
 The wash he created had an ABV of 5%, lower than the standard 8% for most whisky.
 This creates a sweeter flavour in the final product.
 The whisky is put in the casks at 55% ABV, but the alcoholic strength increases as it ages due to the heat, giving the final product an ABV of 57%.

 Goa features a tropical monsoon climate and being in the tropical zone and near the Arabian Sea, has a hot and humid climate for most of the year.
 The tropical climate of Goa matures the liquid faster than colder climatic regions.
 The fraction lost to evaporation during ageing, known as the angels' share, is also higher in India, at 8-10% per year, than in Scotland, where the annual evaporation loss is about 2%.
 This leaves a hogshead with only 150 bottles left in it, after three years, compared to around 350 in Scotland.
 Michael D'Souza describes it this way, "Whisky matured at these temperatures simply cannot be aged for the kind of time expected with Scotch, even trying to mature our whisky for just 10 years would leave barely a bottle of liquid in the barrel.
 Fortunately, the heat actually speeds up the maturation process considerably.
 As a result, whisky that has been matured for just 4-5 years – as is the case with Paul John Edited and Brilliance – is equivalent to a Scotch that has been aged for around 15 years".